 How Do I Make Sure I Have the Right Amount of Tax Withheld From My Pay?

-You can adjust your allowances (withholdings).
+You can update your allowances (withholdings).
 Allowances help you determine your tax refund or taxes owed on your tax return.
 In addition, it can help you determine whether or not you qualify for tax credits or deductions.

-When Should You Adjust Your Paycheck Withholding?
+When Should I Adjust My Paycheck Withholding?

-There are certain times when it is a good idea to use a withholding calculator to see if you need to adjust your income tax withholding.
+There are certain times when it is a good idea to use a withholding calculator to see if you need to adjust your federal tax withholding.
 Major life events can affect the number of allowances you decide to claim on your W-4.
 Some examples: